Anders Frisk: Career

 After that appointment, he took charge of two matches in the 2002 World Cup in Korea and Japan: a group match between Brazil and China, and a second-round match between the Republic of Ireland and Spain.
 The referee for the Final, Pierluigi Collina, later wrote in his autobiography that Frisk had been the only other official that he had considered to have the credentials to receive the appointment.
 Later in 2004, Frisk took charge of the Champions League semi-final, second leg between Chelsea and Monaco.
-He also appeared at Euro 2004, refereeing the semi-final between Netherlands and Portugal and he was fourth official in the final.
+He also appeared at Euro 2004, refereeing the semi-final between Netherlands and hosts Portugal, and he was fourth official in the final between Greece and the host nation.

 In September 2004, Frisk was forced to abandon a match he was refereeing between Roma and Dynamo Kyiv at the Stadio Olimpico in the group stage of the 2004–05 Champions League after he was hit by a coin thrown from the stands as he walked off the field at half-time.
 He was seen to be bleeding, and subsequently abandoned the match.
 UEFA eventually awarded the match to Kyiv as a 3–0 forfeit, and ordered that Roma play its remaining two home fixtures in the group stage behind closed doors.

 On 12 March 2005, Frisk announced his immediate retirement, citing threats made against his family following a UEFA Champions League tie between Barcelona and Chelsea, during which he sent off Chelsea's Didier Drogba for receiving two cautions.
 Chelsea's manager, José Mourinho, accused Frisk of inviting Barça manager, Frank Rijkaard, into his room at half-time.
 UEFA charged Chelsea with inappropriate conduct following the match and Mourinho received a touchline ban for both legs of Chelsea's quarter-final against Bayern Munich.